Captressketh001/social-media-dashboard-with-theme-switcher/README.md

 ```

 ### Continued development
-- settle the nuisance of the theme switch button
+- settle the nuisance of the theme switch button (done 05/05/2021)

 - Practice more with CSS GRid and Flexbox